WSDOT-GIS/ArcGisServiceDCChecker/ReadMe.md

 ## Limitations ##
 * In order to run the application, you must be an administrator on all of the servers specified in the 'Servers' setting.
 * Map services that are stopped will not be checked.
+* This program is only compatible with version 10 and higher ArcGIS Servers.

 ## Notes ##
 * If there are any problems accessing the data of a layer, it will be noted in the "Error" column of the row corresponding to that layer.